 Symptoms of Codependency

-The term codependency has been around for almost four decades.
-Although it originally applied to spouses of alcoholics, first called co-alcoholics, researchers revealed that the characteristics of codependents were much more prevalent in the general population than had been imagined.
-In fact, they found that if you were raised in a dysfunctional family or had an ill parent, you’re likely codependent.
+The term codependency has been around for decades.
+Although it originally applied to spouses of alcoholics (first called co-alcoholics), researchers revealed that the characteristics of codependents were much more prevalent in the general population than had previously imagined.
+In fact, they found that if you were raised in a dysfunctional family or had an ill parent, you could also be codependent.

 Researchers also found that codependent symptoms got worse if left untreated.
 The good news is that they’re reversible.

-Following is a list of symptoms of codependents.
-You needn’t have them all to qualify as codependent.
+The following is a list of symptoms of codependency and being in a codependent relationship.
+You don’t need to have them all to qualify as codependent.

 - Low self-esteem.Feeling that you’re not good enough or comparing yourself to others are signs of low self-esteem.
 The tricky thing about self-esteem is that some people think highly of themselves, but it’s only a disguise — they actually feel unlovable or inadequate.
 Underneath, usually hidden from consciousness, are feelings of shame.Guilt and perfectionism often go along with low self-esteem.
 If everything is perfect, you don’t feel bad about yourself.